-Nightmarish demons, hellish landscapes and peculiar voices populate the road ahead of Senua as psychotic manifestations of her reality and mind.
+Nightmarish demons, hellish landscapes, and peculiar voices populate the road ahead of Senua as psychotic manifestations of her reality and mind.
 Ninja Theory, almost too effectively, uses 3D sound to amplify the visual and audio elements of the game, ultimately transporting you into countless scenarios of gut-wrenching discomfort and paranoia.
-Voices and whispers are the first thing you hear as the game begins.
+Voices and whispers are the first things you hear as the game begins.

 “You’re safe with me,” the voice says.
 “I’ll be right here.”
 We’re given no reason to take comfort in these words, nor are we given any reason to question them.

 “He knows she’s getting closer,” whispers a second voice.
 Shortly after a third voice whispers.
 If you’re wearing headphones—which you absolutely should be—you can almost feel the faint breath on your ear from these whispers.
 Are they trying to help me?
 Who is “he?”
 Is this a dream?

 Soon the whispers begin to blur together, the original voice that lent a potential sense of comfort lost in a verbal battle with another for my attention.
 I began walking through a swamp.
 First knee-deep then slowly it surpassed my waist.
 The voices started to intensify, remaining swirled into one another.
 They began to yell and scream.
 A deep devilish laugh then mixed in from an unknown creature of some kind — something pretty terrible most likely.